ken-clifton/Enphase-Envoy-S-Inventory-Python/README.md

 Enphase Energy is a company which primarily manufactures microinverters for solar PV arrays.
 Enphase Energy has an API for their Enlighten monitoring service.
 Enphase Enlighten (TM) provides access to current and historical solar production data and status informaton.
-Most of the status information provided by this script is via the web.
+Most of the status information provided by this script is available through Enphase Enlighten via the Web, it just takes longer to retrieve.

 The purpose of this script is to retrieve inventory and inverter status information locally without traversing the Internet, or the need for the Enphase installer toolkit.